-Understanding this pattern is very important for our oral language abilities (ability to tell a coherent story), for our ability to understand oral and written stories, and our ability to write a good story.
+Understanding this pattern is very important for oral language abilities (ability to tell a coherent story), for the ability to understand oral and written stories, and for the ability to write a good story.

 Through my clinical practice, I now believe this skill might be the most important for academic success!

 Children with language delays often have an incomplete mental schema of story structure.
-This can create many problems for learning in school, ability to participate in conversations, and ability to tell stories.
+This can create many problems for learning in school, participating in conversations, and telling stories.

 For example, if a child does not have a solid grasp on story structure, he or she has less resources to learn new vocabulary, understand deeper language themes, and/or even remember the story.

-Most children do not need to be directly taught narrative structure at a young age.
-After hearing many stories, they naturally start to form the structure themselves.
+Most children need not be taught narrative structure at a young age.
+After hearing many stories, they naturally form the structure themselves.

 This is a bit dry if you ask me, I am going to teach you an easier way to remember and teach story grammar.

 I will ask these questions as we read a story or play house/farm/school, etc...